DamianPyCoder/Program___MERN___CodeAcademy/README.md

 Advantages of Using TinyMCE:
 - Ease of Use: Users can edit content without needing to know HTML.
 - Flexibility: It can be customized and extended to meet specific needs.
 - Productivity: Provides robust editing tools that enhance efficiency in content creation.

-TinyMCE is a versatile and powerful solution for rich text editing in web applications.
-Its customization capabilities, along with an intuitive user interface, make it ideal for developers looking to provide a word processor-like editing experience in their web applications.

 <p align="center">
   <a href="https://github.com/DamianPyCoder/Program___MERN___CodeAcademy/blob/main/picts/tinymce.png">